UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 #### Question 13

-*What do you think is the most informative plot, the stacked barplot, the timeseries or the histogram and why?*
+*What do you think is the most informative plot, the stacked barplot, the time series or the histogram and why?*

 #### Question 14

-*Can you think of other informative way to plot the data in this practical.
-What kind of plots would work and can you provide at least 3 examples.
-Provide the code, the figure and the reason why you choose that plots.*
+*Can you think of other informative way to plot the data in this practical?
+What kind of plots would work?
+Please provide at least 3 examples.
+Provide the code, the figure and the reason why you choose these plots.*

 # What you have learned today